 Empowerment Group Partners

-Empower an entire group of orphans and vulnerable children to become fully self-reliant in 3 years.
+Empower an entire group of orphaned and vulnerable children to become fully self-reliant in three years.

 How To Partner

 Together we can empower children to become the solution that breaks the cycle of poverty.

 As a full or half empowerment group partner, you first get to choose your country of impact.

 Once a country of impact is chosen, then complete your pledge form and tell us your payment plan.